jalv92/TranscribAPP/README.md

-# TranscribeAPP 🎙️ - Real-time Spanish Voice Transcription & Translation
+# TranscribeAPP 🎙️ - Ultra-Fast Spanish Voice Transcription & Translation

-An AI-powered Windows desktop application that captures Spanish speech, transcribes it in real-time, translates it to English with AI enhancement, and automatically types the translation into any active application.
+An AI-powered Windows desktop application that captures Spanish speech, transcribes it in real-time using **Faster-Whisper** (14x faster!), translates it to English with customizable AI enhancement, and automatically types the translation into any active application.

 ## 🌟 What Does This App Do?